MmmarRTha/androidcoffeeshop/README.md

 # Coffee Android App

 A modern Android application for browsing coffee products, built with Kotlin and Firebase.
 This project reflects my transition into Android development, showcasing my learning in clean architecture and real-time data integration while building practical, user-focused mobile experiences.
+Work in progress.

 ## 🚀 Key Features